Hopkinton, Massachusetts: Government

 Since its incorporation in 1715, Hopkinton has retained its original Open Town Meeting form of government.
-The town's day-to-day affairs had been directly overseen by an elected Board of Selectmen until 2007, when the Town's Charter Commission created a Town Manager position with more discretion, although the Town Manager still reports to the Select Board.
+The town's day-to-day affairs had been directly overseen by an elected Board of Selectmen until 2007, when the Town's Charter Commission created a Town Manager position with more discretion, although the Town Manager still reports to the Board of Selectmen.

 Annual Town Meeting

-Hopkinton's Annual Town Meeting begins on the first Monday in May, hosted at the Hopkinton Middle School or High School.
-The meeting only begins when a quorum is formed, with 128 registered Hopkinton voters in attendance.
+Hopkinton's Annual Town Meeting begins on the first Saturday in May, hosted at the Hopkinton Middle School or High School.
+The meeting only begins when a quorum is formed, with 1% of registered Hopkinton voters in attendance.
 It continues on consecutive evenings, usually three nights in total, until all articles in the Town Meeting Warrant have been voted upon.